Before understanding the concept of DMARC record, it is important to have a basic knowledge of “what is DMARC”.

 Kratikal, a cyber-security solution providing firm, provides an unparalleled DMARC record generator and analyzer tool KDMARC.
 This remarkable tool is renowned for the proper implementation of DMARC policies along with DMARC record generation.

-KDMARC is an incredible tool that fills following gaps of email authentication when it comes to DMARC which are:
+KDMARC is an incredible tool that fills the following gaps of email authentication when it comes to DMARC which are:

 Time Factor: KDMARC ensures that all the changes in DMARC policies are done within the span of hours rather than within the span of days.
-This feature not only increases the email deliverability but also, boosts the emails engagement rate of the organization.
+This feature not only increases the email deliverability but also, boosts the email engagement rate of the organization.

 Detect and Defend Email Spoofing: KDMARC helps the user in detecting who is forging emails using its domain name.

-KDMARC not only creates and observes the DMARC record but also, boosts email engagement rate by defending the organization against email spoofing.
-KDMARC is the most convenient tool to generate DMARC record and is easy to operate as well.
+KDMARC not only creates and observes the DMARC record but also, boosts the email engagement rate by defending the organization against email spoofing.
+KDMARC is the most convenient tool to generate a DMARC record and is easy to operate as well.